Pick-your-own strawberry farms in Virginia are getting ready for you! It’s the opportunity we wait for all year long and it’s here!

 Braehead Farm has pick-your-own strawberries typically from late April and sometimes extending into June depending on the heat.

 It’s free to enter the farm and you only pay for the strawberries you pick.
 There is another section of the farm called The Family Playgrounds that has activities including farm animals, picnic areas, play equipment and a hay barn.
-This area does have an admission fee of $5 per person ages 3+).
+This area does have an admission fee for each person ages 3+.

-Pre-weighed buckets are available to purchase for $1.
+Pre-weighed buckets are available to purchase.
 You can also bring your own bucket but that will add to the weight.

 #5 Hollins Farm